enyojs/gallery/README.md

 1. Fork the github repo (`git@github.com:enyojs/gallery.git`)
 2. Edit the gallery_manifest.json file to add author and component info (see below)
+3. If you want, add a line to the noscript part of index.html for your component.
-3. Add a 200 x 200 px image/screenshot for your component to the gallery_images directory
+4. Add a 200 x 200 px image/screenshot for your component to the gallery_images directory
-4. Commit your changes to your fork
+5. Commit your changes to your fork
-5. Submit a github pull request to the `gh-pages` branch of `enyojs/gallery`
+6. Submit a github pull request to the `gh-pages` branch of `enyojs/gallery`

 The format of gallery_manifest.json is as follows: